adrybakov/rad-tools/docs/source/api/crystal.lattice.rst

 ================

-For each type of Bravais lattice a class defined, for some classes there are several variants of lattice, each of which are treated under same class (see :py:attr:`variant` for each class).
+For each type of Bravais lattice a class defined, for some classes there are several variations of lattice, each of which are treated under same class (see :py:attr:`variation` for each class).

-For each type and variant a predefined example of the lattice is available.
+For each type and variation a predefined example of the lattice is available.
 It could be accessed in a following way:

 .. doctest::